TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.15.2
+- Plot map garden shortcuts now scales with the map size
+- Replaced the text prompt "Click a plot to teleport!" with the garden shortcuts
+- Added a pixel gap between buttons on the garden map and item list menus
+- Removed "Pest Plot Teleport" feature as it seems pointless with the plot minimap teleport shortcuts

 ### 0.15.1
 - Fixed a bug with keeping worldString within 300 meters of the camera not working correctly
 - Added shortcuts for "WARP", "SET", and "DESK" under garden plot minimap